aw126/chain-docs/docs/getting-started/mainnet.md

 The validator is signing @ Block#<BLOCK_HEIGHT> 👍
 ```

-For those who are using tmkms in background([AWS](./testnet-aws-1click.html)/[Azure](./testnet-azure-1click.html) 1-click deployment are using tmkms), you should use `--bechpubkey` the consensus pubkey with prefix `crocnclconspub1....` directly instead of `--pubkey` tendermint pubkey since the node is not using `~/.chain-maind/config/priv_validator_key.json` for signing.
+For those who are using tmkms in the background([AWS](./testnet-aws-1click.html)/[Azure](./testnet-azure-1click.html) 1-click deployment are using tmkms), you should use `--bechpubkey` the consensus pubkey with prefix `crocnclconspub1....` directly instead of `--pubkey` tendermint pubkey since the node is not using `~/.chain-maind/config/priv_validator_key.json` for signing.

 ```bash
 $ curl -sSL https://raw.githubusercontent.com/crypto-com/chain-docs/master/docs/getting-started/assets/signature_checking/check-validator-up.sh | bash -s -- \